 3. Make sure the goggle vents are always clear.

 The vents on the edges of your goggles are very important in reducing condensation.
 Skiing in snowy or icy conditions or taking a tumble can quickly lead to snow and ice in the vents.

 Check the vents frequently and clear them anytime they appear to get clogged with ice or snow.
 Don’t knock the ice and snow into the goggles, try to knock it to the outside of the goggles.

 Give your goggles some breaks during the day.
 Take them completely off so that the open air can get to them.
 This allows them to dry a little and to cool down if they have become heated up from your body or face.

 5. Allow goggles to dry completely.

 Do you have any tips on how to prevent ski goggles from fogging?
-We’d love to hear from you, so please leave your comments if you would like.
+I’d love to hear from you, so please leave your comments below.